It's easy to assume that all plants benefit from rich, moist soil, but on the contrary there are lots of plants that thrive in quite the opposite.

 Bearded iris (Iris germanica)

-These bearded hybrids store moisture and nutrients in their rhizomes, so prefer a dry garden to damp, lush conditions.
+Bearded irises store moisture and nutrients in their rhizomes, so prefer a dry garden to damp, lush conditions.
 Ensure the rhizomes get full sun for best flowering.

 Lavandula x intermedia 'Grosso'